 The plan will minimize impacts to the natural features of the site by minimizing disturbance to undeveloped areas as much as possible.
 Land disturbance has been limited to the mostly open areas of the site with less mature tree growth.
 Clearing in the forested area has been avoided completely.
 A wetlands delineation was completed by Coppi Environmental, LLC which identified the stream and forested wetlands associated with it to the east and west of the proposed parking area.
-A copy of a letter from the Maine Department of Inland Fisheries and Wildlife has not yet been provided.
-This is listed as a proposed condition of approval.
+A copy of a letter from the Maine Department of Inland Fisheries and Wildlife his on file

-Based on the above facts, and with the proposed condition of approval, the Planning Board finds the standards of this section have been met.
+Based on the above facts, the Planning Board finds the standards of this section have been met.